preethi0001/MagicalArena/README.md

 Assume two players.
 Player A: 50 health, 5 strength, 10 attack.
 Player B: 100 health, 10 strength, and 5 attack.
 Attacking die and Defending die are both 6-sided die with values ranging from 1-6.

-## Rules of the Game
-- You can use Java, Go, or Node.js to implement the solution, without using any third-party libraries or frameworks.
-- The code should NOT be hosted on GitHub or made public.
-Create a zip of the folder with local git history and provide us with the zip.
-- You should provide a README file in the repository that explains how to run the code and any other relevant information.
-- You should provide unit tests for your solution.
-- We expect you to commit frequently with relevant commit messages.
-Multiple incremental commits are valued over one all-inclusive commit.

 ## Implementation Details
 - Implemented in Java.
 - Consists of two classes: `Player` and `MagicalArena`.